jiujitsuboy/SuCorrientazoADomicilio/README.md

 # SuCorrientazoADomicilio
-App which read from files, configuration to deliver order throw drons
+App which read from files, configuration to deliver order through drons